dcrstudio/dcr-cms/docs/graphql.md

 ## Authorization
 **First of all**, the `access_token` needs to be sent through the ***Authorization*** header in order for a query or mutation to be authorized and correctly excecuted.
 Otherwise, an error will be returned.

 The `access_token` value can be found after you log in with your *[GitHub OAuth App](https://docs.github.com/en/developers/apps/creating-an-oauth-app)* (using the path set in the `OAUTH_LOGIN_URL` env variable) and authorize it.
-Once you authorized your App, you can find `access_token` value in your browser's cookies that:
+Once you authorized your App, you can find `access_token` value in your browser's cookies:

 ![image](https://user-images.githubusercontent.com/11320233/120562684-1cda3180-c3c4-11eb-9358-96e1a98a1738.png)